 - Needing help attracting and hiring good people

-Turnover disrupts the quality of service, adds expenses to a business’ bottom line, and can impact overall workplace morale.
+Turnover disrupts the quality of service, adds expenses to a business’s bottom line and can impact overall workplace morale.

 Want to learn more about DailyPay helps retailers attract and retain employees and boost productivity?